* Dollar retreats from gains against euro and yen

 By Herbert Lash

-to weakness in the economy.
+conditions pointed to soft spots in the American economy.

 "The dollar was on an uptrend headed into today's number,

 mostly due to an optimistic view of the U.S. economy," said

 Vassili Serebriakov, FX strategist at BNP Paribas in New York.

 "The Fed has fallen short of its mandate on jobs and

 inflation, so the data highlights the need for further

 Gold hit a four-week low and declined for a sixth straight

 day for the first time in more than four years as investors